Best for

 Snowboarding in Wengen

-We love finding the natural jumps on the wide Männlichen run, or make a day of it and head to the snowpark in the Grindelwald-First area where you'll find plenty of kickers, jumps, rails and a half pipe to keep you entertained.
+We love finding the natural jumps on the wide Männlichen run, or head to the snowpark in the Grindelwald-First area where you'll find plenty of kickers, jumps, rails and a half pipe to keep you entertained.

 6 days Child 6-15 years